synacker/daggy/README.md

   <b>Daggy - Data Aggregation Utility</b>
 </p>

+**Daggy - Data Aggregation Utility**.
+Serverless remote or local data aggreagation and streamining.

 **Daggy** main goals are simplicity and ease-of-use.

 **Daggy** is serverless, cross-platform solution and don't require installation on remote servers.
 Aggregation and streaming work under SSH transport protocol or via local processes execution.

 **Daggy** can be helpful for developers, QA, DevOps and engenieers for debug, analyze and control distributed network systems, for example, based on microservice architecture.

 [Getting Started](https://docs.daggy.dev/getting-started)